Opportunities for Visiting Medical Students and Residents

 About this Opportunity

-If you’re a medical resident who would like to spend your elective time learning more about plant-based nutrition, preventive medicine, or medical research ethics, PCRM would love to hear from you.
+If you’re a medical student or resident who would like to spend your elective time learning more about plant-based nutrition, preventive medicine, or medical research ethics, the Physicians Committee would love to hear from you.
 Depending on your specific interests, there may be opportunities for medical students and residents to shadow our physicians at our Barnard Medical Center or to do research or outreach with our nutrition, clinical research, or medical research policy teams.
-Visiting medical residents may also have the opportunity to participate in campaign or program events, staff education sessions, journal article discussions, and other PCRM events.
-All visiting medical residents will receive an orientation and ongoing support from their staff mentor.
+Visiting medical students and residents may also have the opportunity to participate in campaign or program events, staff education sessions, journal article discussions, and other Physicians Committee events.
+All visiting medical students and residents will receive an orientation and ongoing support from their staff mentor.

-PCRM’s Nutrition department executes numerous on-site, off-site, and online programs to educate the public, physicians, and other health care professionals about nutrition as preventive medicine and the health benefits of plant-based diets.
-Nutrition-related undertakings could include literature reviews, data analyses, development of educational materials, outreach to the public, or other activities depending upon specific interests.
+The Physicians Committee's Nutrition department executes numerous on-site, off-site, and online programs to educate the public, physicians, and other health care professionals about nutrition as preventive medicine and the health benefits of plant-based diets.
+Nutrition-related projects could include literature reviews, data analyses, development of educational materials, outreach to the public, or other activities depending upon specific interests.

-Terms: PCRM is located in the Metro-accessible Friendship Heights neighborhood in Washington, D.C.
-PCRM is not able to provide compensation to visiting medical residents.
-Free housing accommodations at a guest house near the PCRM office may be available if needed.
+Terms: The Physicians Committee is located in the Metro-accessible Friendship Heights neighborhood in Washington, D.C.
+The Physicians Committee is not able to provide compensation to visiting medical students or residents.
+Free housing accommodations at a guest house near the Physicians Committee office may be available if needed.
 Start and end dates are flexible.

-How to apply: Please send a cover letter detailing your interest in PCRM’s approach to medicine and your learning objectives to email@example.com.
+How to apply: Please send a cover letter detailing your interest in the Physicians Committee's approach to medicine and your learning objectives to email@example.com.
 Applications are being accepted on a rolling basis.
 The Physicians Committee welcomes applications from students, residents, or recent graduates from outside the United States.

-For more information about PCRM’s visiting medical resident program, contact the Human Resources department at firstname.lastname@example.org.
+For more information about the Physicians Committee's visiting medical student and resident program, contact the Human Resources department at firstname.lastname@example.org.